It communicates with the nasopharynx through the pharyngeal isthmus, extending posteriorly from the posterior border of the soft palate.

 The veins of the soft palate usually pass laterally to empty into the pterygoid venous plexus.

-Lymphatic vessels arising from the palatine tonsils pass through the superior constrictor and terminate directly in the upper deep cervical nodes (II) or the retropharyngeal nodes (which often direct lymph to level II or III).
+Lymphatic vessels from the palatine tonsils pass through the superior constrictor and terminate directly in the upper deep cervical nodes (II) or the retropharyngeal nodes (which often direct lymph to level II or III).

 Lymph from the rest of the pharynx follows a similar path.
 Lymph from the soft palate may drain bilaterally to the upper cervical or submandibular nodes.